Hiking trail

 Safety & Logistics

-- Grizzly Activity: This area is a high-use zone for Grizzly bears.
-Groups of 4 are often legally required in the fall.
+- Grizzly activity: This area is a high-use zone for grizzly bears.
+Parks Canada may post group-size or wildlife restrictions, especially in fall.

 - Steep Grade: The trail is a consistent "grind."
 Pace yourself and bring plenty of water.